Draggie306/CheatSheets/A level/source/Computer Science.md

 * data is kept no longer than necessary (typically 7 years);
 * data must be kept securely.

 In organisations, a designated individual must be appointed the **data controller**, who is responsible for handling the data of **data subjects**.
-This is typically not a standalone role, however, as it's usually someone working another role.
 Their responsibility includes reporting to the **Information Commissioner**, a 'non-departmental public body' responsible for enforcing the Data Protection Act.

+A company may incorporate this by clearly setting their uses in a **privacy policy** on their website.
+For example, iBaguette may collect full name and date of birth used for identification and appropriate age content grouping, not collecting information such as National Insurance number, retained securely for a limited time of 2 years from last use.

 ## Computer Misuse Act